Analytical attractor for Bjorken expansion: Abstract

 \section{Abstract}

-We present an analytic solution of a simple set of equations that describe the transition from kinetics to hydrodynamics in the Bjorken expansion of boost-invariant plasmas of massless particles.
-The solution provides an explicit expression for the attractor that governs this transition.
+We present an analytic solution of a simple set of equations that govern the expansion of boost-invariant plasmas of massless particles.
+These equations describe, approximately, the early time, collisionless regime, and the transition to hydrodynamics at late time.
+Their mathematical structure encompasses all versions of second order hydrodynamics when applied to Bjorken flows.
+The analytic solution provides an explicit expression for the attractor solution that connects the collisionless regime to hydrodynamics.
 It also constitutes a neat example of an application of the theory of resurgence in asymptotic series.

-The success of the fluid dynamical description of matter produced in ultra-relativistic heavy ions has triggered recently a lot of theoretical work \cite{romatschke2017relativistic,Florkowski:2017olj}.
-Hydrodynamics is often viewed as an effective theory for long wavelength modes with microscopic degrees of freedom near local equilibrium, implying small gradients and small mean free paths.
-However a number of recent studies suggest that hydrodynamics may work even when these conditions are not fully satisfied.
+The success of the fluid dynamical description of ultra-relativistic heavy ion collisions has triggered recently a lot of theoretical work \cite{romatschke2017relativistic,Florkowski:2017olj}.
+While hydrodynamics is often viewed as an effective theory for long wavelength modes with microscopic degrees of freedom near local equilibrium, implying small gradients and small mean free paths, a number of recent studies suggest that it may work even when these conditions are not fully satisfied.
 It was found for instance that viscous corrections can account for the large pressure anisotropy in the longitudinally expanding plasma formed in heavy ion collisions, for either a strongly coupled system in holography \cite{Heller:2011ju}, or a weakly coupled system in kinetic theory \cite{Kurkela:2015qoa}.
 Thus the general question of how hydrodynamical behavior emerges in various systems has become a prominent one.
 In this context, an important progress has been the identification of attractor solutions in dynamical equations whose late time behavior is hydrodynamical \cite{Heller:2015dha,Romatschke:2017vte,Denicol:2017lxn,Kurkela:2019set}.
-This connects with beautiful mathematical developments in the theory of resurgence in asymptotic series \cite{Aniceto:2018bis,Basar:2015ava}.
+Besides its physical relevance, this issue also connects with beautiful mathematical developments in the theory of resurgence in asymptotic series \cite{Aniceto:2018bis,Basar:2015ava}.

 This letter aims to contribute to this general discussion by providing an explicit analytical solution for a simple set of equations that describes the transition from kinetics to hydrodynamics for a rapidly expanding plasma of massless particles.
 The system that we consider is an idealization of the early stage of a high-energy heavy-ion collision, where matter expands longitudinally along the collision axis in a boost invariant fashion, the so-called Bjorken expansion \cite{Bjorken:1982qr}.
 Our starting point is a simple kinetic equation, $p^\mu\partial_\mu f(t,\x,\p) ={\cal C}[f]$, where $f$ denotes a distribution function for massless particles, and ${\cal C}[f]$ is a collision term treated in the relaxation time approximation \cite{Baym:1984np}, a widely used approximation \cite{Florkowski:2017olj}.